Skip to content

 Pre-built .app bundle

-Download the macOS archive from the releases page, unzip it, and drag Octa.app into /Applications (or ~/Applications).
+Download the macOS archive (the Apple Silicon aarch64 build) from the releases page, unzip it, and drag Octa.app into /Applications (or ~/Applications).

 Octa is ad-hoc signed but not notarized, so macOS Gatekeeper will warn the first time you launch it with "Octa.app cannot be opened because the developer cannot be verified".
 Two ways around it (and a third fix for the "is damaged" variant):